Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 #13050, b.
 1819, d.
 19 July 1881

-Matthew Whitelock was born in 1819 in Cogden Hall, Grinton, Yorkshire, England.1 He was the son of Matthew Whitelock and Elizabeth Allen.1 He was baptized on 2 December 1819 in Grinton, Yorkshire, England.2,3 He married Elizabeth Sherlock on 11 October 1849 in Grinton, Yorkshire, England.4,3 His wife Elizabeth died on 1 February 1851 in Cogden Hall, Downholme, Yorkshire, England.5,3 In the census of 30 March 1851 at Cogden Hall, Grinton, Yorkshire, England, he was listed as the son of Elizabeth Whitelock Matthew was a widower and a landed proprietor.6 He married Jane Ann ....1 Matthew was listed as the head of the family of on the census of 7 April 1861 in Cogden Hall, Grinton, Yorkshire, England, Matthew is described as an owner and occupier with five employees.7 Matthew was listed as head of household in the census of 2 April 1871 in Cogden Hall, Grinton, Yorkshire, England, Matthew was a landowner.8 His wife Jane died on 31 July 1872 in Cogden Hall, Downholme, Yorkshire, England.9,3 George, a brewers agent of 32 Percy Gardens, Tynemouth together with his brother Matthew of High Street, Wandsworth a Chemist and Druggust and their Uncle Matthew Whitelock of Cogden Hall described as a Gentleman were the executors of their Aunt Elizabeth Greathead nee Whitelock's will which was proved in York on 10 December 1880.10 Matthew was listed as the head of the family of on the census of 3 April 1881 in Cogden Hall, Grinton, Yorkshire, England, Matthew was a widowed farmer.11 He died on 19 July 1881 in Cogden Hall, Downholme, Yorkshire, England.12,3 He was buried on 23 July 1881 in St Michael and All Angels, Downholme, Yorkshire, England, Matthew and Jane share a headstone with their children Matthew, Jane and Marion.3,13
+Matthew Whitelock was born in 1819 in Cogden Hall, Grinton, Richmond, Yorkshire, England.1 He was the son of Matthew Whitelock and Elizabeth Allen.1 He was baptised on 2 December 1819 in Grinton, Richmond, Yorkshire, England.2,3 He married Elizabeth Sherlock on 11 October 1849 in Grinton, Richmond, Yorkshire, England.4,3 His wife Elizabeth died on 1 February 1851 in Cogden Hall, Grinton, Richmond, Yorkshire, England.5,3 In the census of 30 March 1851 at Cogden Hall, Grinton, Richmond, Yorkshire, England, he was listed as the son of Elizabeth Whitelock Matthew was a widower and a landed proprietor.6 He married Jane Ann Mary Harland, daughter of Thomas Harland and Mary Ellerton, on 6 May 1856 in Lambeth, London, England.1,7,3 Matthew was listed as the head of the family on the census of 7 April 1861 in Cogden Hall, Grinton, Richmond, Yorkshire, England, Matthew is described as an owner and occupier with five employees.8 Matthew was listed as head of household in the census of 2 April 1871 in Cogden Hall, Grinton, Richmond, Yorkshire, England, Matthew was a landowner.9 His wife Jane died on 31 July 1872 in Cogden Hall, Grinton, Richmond, Yorkshire, England.10,3,11 George, a brewers agent of 32 Percy Gardens, Tynemouth together with his brother Matthew of High Street, Wandsworth a Chemist and Druggust and their Uncle Matthew Whitelock of Cogden Hall described as a Gentleman were the executors of their Aunt Elizabeth Greathead née Whitelock's will which was proved in York on 10 December 1880.12 Matthew was listed as the head of the family of on the census of 3 April 1881 in Cogden Hall, Grinton, Richmond, Yorkshire, England, Matthew was a widowed farmer.13 Matthew died on 19 July 1881 in Cogden Hall, Grinton, Richmond, Yorkshire, England.14,3,11 Matthew was buried on 23 July 1881 in St Michael and All Angels, Downholme, Yorkshire, England, Matthew and Jane share a headstone with their children Matthew, Jane and Marion.3,15,11

 Child of Matthew Whitelock and Elizabeth Sherlock